alexohneander/alexohneander-zola/content/blog/use-real-servers-again/index.md

 title = "Use real Servers again" date = 2025-03-18
 updated = 2025-03-18
 description = "Is the cloud really the ultimate solution?
-This post questions the current cloud-first mentality, arguing for a return to "real" servers and discussing the hidden costs, dependency, and political vulnerabilities of relying solely on the cloud."
+This post questions the current cloud-first mentality, arguing for a return to 'real' servers and discussing the hidden costs, dependency, and political vulnerabilities of relying solely on the cloud."

 [taxonomies]
 tags = ["baremetal", "cloud", "google", "aws", "cloud"]